The kind of homestyle weeknight braise that you’ll probably never find in a restaurant.

 Consumed as a dessert, the serving of orh nee marks the end of a traditional multi-course Teochew banquet.

-This dish, inherited from Banyen’s late grandmother, makes an appearance at least twice a week on their dinner table at home, as it is her dad and grandfather’s favourite dish.
+This dish, inherited from Banyen’s late grandmother, makes an appearance at least twice a week on their dinner table at home.

-Made with fresh rice of the first harvest to signify the end of the winter solstice, Ponggal rice is offered to gods and goddesses before sharing with family and friends.
+Made with fresh rice of the first harvest at the end of the winter solstice, this is offered to gods & goddesses before family & friends.

 Leela’s late mother was the family’s ‘culinary comforter’, and taught her how to make this vegetable dish.
 Complex in flavour, this recipe takes no shortcuts.